-• Go into your Build directory (Debug or Release): here an example if you want to compile in DEBUG
+- Ensure that all the cloned repositories are on the same branch. - Update the cloned repositories to the lastest stable tag. - Go into your Build directory (Debug or Release) : here is an example if you want to compile in DEBUG

 '''

-$ cd ../../..

-$ cd Deps/Build/Debug
+$ cd Dev/BinPkgs/Build/Debug

 '''